ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ## Example 2: Nonce-based Passport Model Example

-The following example illustrates a hypothetical Passport Model solution that uses nonces and thus does not require that any clocks are synchronized.
+The following example illustrates a hypothetical Passport Model solution that uses nonces instead of timestamps.
+Compared to the timestamp-based example, it requires an extra round trip time to retrieve a nonce, and requires that the Verifier and Relying Party track state to remember the nonce for some period of time.

+The advantage is that it does not require that any clocks are synchronized.
 As a result, the receiver of a conceptual message containing a timestamp cannot directly compare it to its own clock or timestamps.
 Thus we use a suffix ("a" for Attester, "v" for Verifier, and "r" for Relying Party) on the IDs below indicating which clock generated them, since times from different clocks cannot be compared.